kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/reflective-practice.md

 ---

-## Reflect: Reflecting on Mistakes and Failiure
+## Reflect: Reflecting on Mistakes and Failure

 <aside>